-A properly functioning policy with regard to harassment and discrimination is a key requirement at a university in order to facilitate the maintenance of a respectful workplace and learning environment.
-From my perspective as Human Rights Officer, I believe there is now greater familiarity by members of the University community with the new Policy and how it operates.
-I expect that this Policy will continue to enhance the experience of those working and studying at Thompson Rivers University.
+A properly functioning policy with regard to harassment and discrimination is a key requirement at a university in order to facilitate the maintenance of a respectful workplace.
+From my perspective as Human Rights Officer, I believe there is now much greater familiarity by members of the University community with the Policy and how it operates through the implementation of the more comprehensive educational training program and the online training along with the increased number of training sessions which I expect to considerably enhance the experience of those working and studying at Thompson Rivers University.